duzyn/tufte-markdown/sample-handout.md

 Tufte's English translation of the Napoleon's March data visualization.
 From *Beautiful Evidence*, page 122-124.

-\fullwidthfigure(Figurative map of the successive losses of the French Army in the Russian campaign, 1812-1813)(tufte-css/img/napoleons-march.png)
+!fullwidthfigure(Figurative map of the successive losses of the French Army in the Russian campaign, 1812-1813)(tufte-css/img/napoleons-march.png)

 # Use pp to preprocess Markdown

-We can use a list of macros defined below to generate a HTML or \latex file depend on the format.
+We can use a list of macros defined below to generate a HTML or !latex file depend on the format.

 ```
-\rawinclude(pp-macros/tufte.pp)
+!rawinclude(pp-macros/tufte.pp)
 ```

 # Use Pandoc to convert Markdown to HTML and PDF

 Convert Markdown to HTML：

-\source(build-html.sh)
+!source(build-html.sh)

 Convert Markdown to PDF：

-\source(build-pdf.sh)
+!source(build-pdf.sh)

 # Acknowledgements